courselabs/dotnetaz/labs/sqlserver/README.md

 ## Cleanup

-You can delete the RG for this lab to remove all the resources:
+If you didn't finish the lab, you can delete the RG with this command to remove all the resources:

 ```
 az group delete -y -n labs-sqlserver